tellor-io/autoTasks/README.md

 # AutoTasks

 ## Overview
-This project uses OpenZeppelin autotasks and sentinels to mimic a price feed but on Discord.
-The sentinel sends a Discord message everytime someone calls the ```submitValue``` function on the TellorFlex contract, and the message data is defined by the autotask.
+This repository uses OpenZeppelin autotasks and sentinels to create a data feed on Discord.

+## Sentinels

+Sentinels are set up per network to send a discord message everytime the ```submitValue``` function is called on the TellorFlex contract.

+The markdown template files show what the sentinel is pushing to discord.
+Sentinel notifications can be customized using limited markdown syntax, as shown in the [OpenZeppelin docs](https://docs.openzeppelin.com/defender/sentinel#customizing-notification-messages).

+## Autotasks

+Metadata for each submitValue call can be defined within an autotask and then pushed in a message by a sentinel.

 ### Accessing function arguments